GCSouzaLab/DesignPatterns/README.md

 The example I used is the Coffee with milk and sugar.
 This example is like a cascade of classes, we add one after the other and so on.
 And the result of method getPrice() is the sum of all classes in the stack.

+## Strategy

+Strategy is a design pattern that allows us to define a family of algorithms, encapsulate each one, and make them interchangeable.
+It's important to remember that each of them is a different implementation of the same interface.
+And for new implementations, we just need to create a new class that implements the interface and add it to the map (in our case).